Ax-Prover: A Deep Reasoning Agentic Framework for Theorem Proving in Mathematics and Quantum Physics: Experiments

 \section{Experiments}

-In this section, we provide details about the experimental setup we implemented (Section \ref{subsec:setup}) and the results (\ref{subsec:results}), followed by an analysis of tool usage (\ref{subsec:analysis_tools}) and the challenges and costs of model deployment (\ref{subsec:deployment_analysis}).
+In this section, we provide details about the experimental setup we implemented (Section \ref{subsec:setup}) and our results (\ref{subsec:results}), followed by an analysis of tool usage (\ref{subsec:analysis_tools}) and the challenges and costs of model deployment (\ref{subsec:deployment_analysis}).